This post is also available in: French

 On the whole, Mykonos has better beaches than Santorini, with white sand and crystal-clear waters which are considered some of the best in Greece.
 There are numerous beaches to choose from, with some lying just meters from the centre of the main town and others that are further out but either host epic beach parties or a quiet and family-friendly.

 On the other hand, Santorini’s beaches have unique characteristics because of the volcano which means in Santorini you can find beaches with black pebbles and even red sand.
-This makes them a little different to classically beautiful beaches but can be great for photography.
+This makes them a little different from classically beautiful beaches but can be great for photography.
 Please note, however, that not many of Santorini’s beaches are that accessible and you’re more likely to admire beaches and volcanic sands from above than to be reclining on the sand and swimming in the sea.

 Which Island Has The Best Activities: Mykonos or Santorini?